IgniteUI/igniteui-docfx/en/components/grids_templates/summaries.md

 This property can also be modified **dynamically at runtime** through code, providing flexibility to adapt the grid's summaries to changing application states or user actions.

-Below are examples demonstrating the use of the `disabledSummaries` property for each grid type, along with details on how to dynamically update summaries at runtime.
+Below are examples demonstrating the use of the `disabledSummaries` property for different columns and different summaries.

 @@if (igxName === 'IgxGrid') {
 ```html